jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 - `/etc/issue`: Text to be displayed on the tty terminal logins (before login)
 - `/etc/issue.net`: Text to be displayed on the remote terminal logins (before login)
 - `/etc/motd`: Message of the day (after login).
 Some companies add "Do not enter if you are not allowed" texts here for legal reasons.
-- `mesg`: Command controls if you want to get wall messages on not.
+- `mesg`: Command controls if you want to get wall messages or not.
 You can do `mesg n` and `who -T` will show mesg status.
 Note that `shutdown` wall messages do not respect the `mesg` status

 > systemctl sends wall messages for emergency, halt, power-off, reboot, and rescue